Israel troops kill three Palestinians in West Bank raid

 Issued on:

-Nablus (Palestinian Territories) (AFP) – Three Palestinians were killed by Israeli forces in the occupied West Bank city of Nablus on Tuesday during what Israel described as an operation against a "terrorist cell".
+Nablus (Palestinian Territories) (AFP) – Israeli forces killed three Palestinians Tuesday during a daytime raid against what Israel described as a "terrorist cell", leaving a vehicle in the West Bank city of Nablus riddled with bullet holes.

+Israeli Defence Minister Benny Gantz praised the raid and said he had ordered an increase in "counterterrorism activities" due to recent shootings in the West Bank, a Palestinian territory occupied by Israel's army since the 1967 Six Day War.

-The Palestinian health ministry and Israel's border police both confirmed three deaths.
+The Palestinian health ministry and Israel's security forces both confirmed the three deaths.

-The border police said the dead were "armed terrorists who were... killed during clashes with the security forces".
-It said the three were responsible for recent shooting attacks on Israeli troops and civilians.
+Israel's border police and internal security agency, the Shin Bet, released a statement identifying the dead as "armed terrorists who were... killed during clashes with the security forces".

+Israeli police said the three were responsible for recent shooting attacks on Israeli troops and civilians, adding that no Israeli personnel were hurt in the operation.

-Sources in the Fatah movement of Palestinian president Mahmud Abbas identified two of the dead as Adham Mabrouk and Muhammad Al-Dakhil, adding that they were affiliated with the militant Al-Aqsa Martyrs Brigades.
+Sources in the Palestinian Fatah movement identified two of the dead as Adham Mabrouk and Muhammad al-Dakhil, who they said were affiliated with the militant Al-Aqsa Martyrs' Brigades.

 According to a Palestinian security source, "Israeli soldiers who were in a civilian vehicle intercepted a Palestinian vehicle and directly fired at it, which led to the deaths of three young men."

-Onlookers captured video of the bullet-ridden vehicle, shot in broad daylight in the city.
+Defence minister Gantz said the raid "eliminated the terrorist cell that carried out shooting attacks in recent weeks", while Prime Minister Naftali Bennett boasted in a tweet that "terrorists have no immunity".

-Hundreds of Palestinians thronged the streets outside Rafidia hospital in Nablus as the bodies of the three were carried out.
+Hundreds of Palestinians thronged the streets outside the Rafidia hospital in Nablus as the bodies of the men were carried out.

-The city lies in the north of the West Bank, a Palestinian territory that Israel has occupied since the Six-Day War of 1967 and is the scene of frequent unrest.

-Nearly half a million Israelis live in settlements in the territory among some three million Palestinians.
+The PA foreign ministry statement said in a statement that it "holds the Israeli government headed by Naftali Bennett fully and directly responsible for this heinous crime".

+Ties between the PA, led by Palestinian president Mahmud Abbas, and Israel remain fraught, though there have been signs of a thaw in recent months following a series of high-level meetings, including Gantz hosting Abbas at his home.

 © 2022 AFP